hheinzer/cpic/README.md

 ```
 ln -s /usr/include/eigen3 /usr/include/Eigen
 ```
 Now you are all set, just run `make` in the root directory and the code should compile.
 With `make run` you can run a test case from the `tests` directory.
-Check out the `Makefile` to see how to include `libcpic` into your own code.
+Check out the `Makefile` to see how to use `libcpic` in your own code.

 # Examples